 Agenda of international meetings related to the internet governance and domain names.

-Terms and conditions will be amended as of June 11th 2013
+Terms and conditions are amended as of June 11th 2013

-- Restriction regarding the registration of certain domain names which have been temporarily blocked will be abolished.
-For the list of concerned domain names click on the link hereafter.
+- Restriction regarding the registration of certain domain names which have been temporarily blocked has been abolished.

 Domain name blocking: introduction of Dispute entry as of June 11th 2013